Eastern Creek is set for a new motorsport experience with Australia’s first ever permanent indoor motocross stadium.

 Operating in line with the karting facility from 9am to 9pm daily, a cafe, retail outlet and stadium style seating for up to 6,000 spectators will all be part of the Park.

 It will cater for varying skill levels from entry-level juniors right through to professional motocross racers looking for the edge on the competition.
-Upgrades to the roads into Sydney Premier Karting Park will be part of the construction process to assist in advancing its position as Sydney’s leading corporate adventure and entertainment venue.
+Upgrades to the roads into Eastern Creek Karting will be part of the construction process to assist in advancing its position as Sydney’s leading corporate adventure and entertainment venue.

 Located just off the M4 Motorway, riders heading to Sydney Indoor MotoX Park can bring their own bikes or hire one of the fully maintained bikes on-site – which will provide numerous levels of power depending on age and skill level.